ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 Reviews

-- Very satisfied with the Epropulsion Spirit 1.0 PLUS - whisper quiet and very powerful, highly recommended!
-René December 22, 2020
+- Very satisfied with the Epropulsion Spirit 1.0 PLUS - whisper-quiet and exceptionally powerful, highly recommended!
+René, December 22, 2020

-- I like this extra short tail!
-We tried it out this afternoon and this engine is just right.
-It still sits well below the waterline and tilted it almost sticks out above the water.
-Absolutely fine.
-It also sails great, full throttle between 8 - 9 km / h.
-At third of power we get between 6.5 and 7 km / h.
-It is striking that if you turn the power down considerably, the speed does not even decrease that much while the action. radius increases considerably!
-Dirk Jan May 2021.
+- I'm really pleased with this extra short shaft!
+We tested it this afternoon, and this motor is just right.
+It sits well below the waterline, and tilted, it practically rises above the water.
+Absolutely fantastic.
+It also sails superbly, at full throttle between 8 and 9 km/h.
+At a third of the throttle, we reach between 6.5 and 7 km/h.
+It's striking that when you significantly reduce the power, the speed doesn't decrease all that much, while the range increases significantly!
+Dirk Jan, May 2021.

-- Great product, well made and delivers performance, convenience, portability and QUIET!
-Would give 5 stars except for two things: 1) the tilt mechanism keeps the prop from fully coming out of the water; 2) the short shaft is still quite long, too long actually.
-I would go EXTRA short shaft if you think you need a short shaft.
-But performance wise the ePropulsion meets all my expectations.
-Not only is it quiet but the fine control for docking is far beyond anything a gas outboard can deliver.
-Starting/stopping etc is completely silent and effortless.
-Also impressed with the battery life and rechargeability - we are using this on a tender replacing a larger Yamaha gas outboard.
-On my first 5 day trip with the Spirit 1.0 I used it to go to shore or across a bay 2-3 times per day for 5 days and only used 40% of the battery.
-While at anchor and running my generator for an hour, I charged back up to 15% capacity.
-When running the boat, charging via my alternator, I fully charged to capacity (from 60% balance to 100% balance) in 2.5 hours of boating.
-The battery life seems so good, and charging so efficient, that I do not need a 2nd battery, which was a concern/consideration.
-Finally, I enjoy wildlife photography, and the ease of use combined with near silent operation allows for close proximity to wildlife to capture images that would not be possible with a gas outboard.
+- Great product, well made and delivers performance, convenience, portability, and QUIET!
+Would deserve 5 stars except for two things: 1) The tilt mechanism prevents the prop from fully lifting out of the water; 2) The short shaft is still quite long, too long in fact.
+I would opt for the EXTRA short shaft if you think you need a short shaft.
+But performance-wise, the ePropulsion meets all my expectations.
+Not only is it quiet, but the smooth handling for docking is far beyond what a gas outboard can deliver.
+Starting/stopping, etc. is completely silent and effortless.
+Also impressed with the battery life and rechargeability: we use this on a tender to replace a larger Yamaha gas outboard.
+During my first 5-day trip with the Spirit 1.0, I used it to go to shore or across a bay two to three times a day for 5 days and only used 40% of the battery.
+While at anchor and running my generator for an hour, I charged back up to 15% of its capacity.
+While operating the boat, charging via my alternator, I fully charged it to capacity (from 60% to 100%) in 2.5 hours of boating.
+The battery life seems so good, and the charging so efficient, that I don't need a second battery, which was a concern/consideration.
+Finally, I enjoy nature photography, and the ease of use combined with near-silent operation allows for close-up shots of wildlife that wouldn't be possible with a gas outboard motor.
 Highly recommended!
 Mark Leopold August 13, 2019 Source

-- Excellent: easy to use and store; get many shore trips on one charge.
+- Excellent: Easy to use and store; gets you through many coastal trips on a single charge.
 Love it.
 David M.

-- After using the outboard for a couple of weeks and running it for around 10 hours in a range of conditions from calm to heavy Atlantic waves I am very happy with it.
-As expected I had to modify the outboard on my Drascombe Scaffie quite a bit to give more clearance but it was worth it and the extra short shaft length is absolutely perfect.
-My daughter has referred to the whole process as "sailing without the sails up Rick - 16 May 2018
+- After using the outboard for a few weeks and about 10 hours in various conditions, from calm to heavy Atlantic waves, I'm very happy with it.
+As expected, I had to modify the outboard on my Drascombe Scaffie to provide more clearance, but it was worth it, and the extra-short shaft length is absolutely perfect.
+My daughter called the whole process "sailing without the sails up."
+Rick - May 16, 2018

-- I've been playing with the ePropulsion all weekend and I'm a little bit in love.
-Here are some observations: - the ePropulsion is definitely faster than the torqeedo (at least the 1003 I had).
-We get an extra half knot at half power and a whole extra knot at full power.
-This may have to do with the fact that it is more effective for heavier loads, Amélie weighs about 700 kg.
-I no longer hold up faster boats behind me when I leave the lock.
-We can start at a very respectable 7 kilometers per hour (where the torqeedo topped out at 5.5).
+- I've been playing with the ePropulsion all weekend and am a bit smitten.
+Here are a few observations: - The ePropulsion is definitely faster than the torqeedo (at least the 1003 I had).
+We get an extra half knot at half speed and a whole extra knot at full speed.
+This might be because it's more effective for heavier loads; Amélie weighs about 700 kg.
+I'm no longer holding up faster boats behind me when exiting the lock.
+We can start at a very respectable 7 km/h (whereas the torqeedo topped out at 5.5).

-- the ePropulsion reacts faster than the torqeedo.
-I don't know if it's the gearbox, but the power is seemingly instant, which is a real bonus when you're dodging a racing dinghy that's been blown off course.
+The ePropulsion reacts faster than the Torqeedo.
+I don't know if this is due to the gearbox, but the power is seemingly instantaneous, which is a real bonus when you're dodging a racing dinghy that's been blown off course.

-- We found the ePropulsion to be virtually silent at times.
-There were a couple of occasions when we were sailing into the wind and didn't even notice the engine was still running!!
-I wondered how we were doing 7 mph
+We found the ePropulsion to be virtually silent at times.
+There were a few occasions when we were sailing into the wind and didn't even realize the engine was still running!
+I wondered how we were doing 7 mph.

-- battery is good!
-On a 7 nm trip we used half the battery both days.
-This was a combination of driving, sailing & motorsailing.
-At least half the time it was running.
+- Battery is good!
+On a 7nm trip, we used half the battery both days.
+This was a combination of driving, sailing, and motorsailing.
+It was running at least half the time.

-- The ePropulsion beats the tide!!
-The torqeedo just couldn't handle this.
+The ePropulsion beats the tide!
+The Torqeedo simply couldn't handle it.

 - ePropulsion is more agile

-- the battery may be heavier, but the bag is great!
-Since it is a backpack, it is much easier to carry despite the extra weight.
-Seems to be of better quality too.
+The battery might be heavier, but the bag is great!
+Because it's a backpack, it's much easier to carry despite the extra weight.
+It also seems to be of better quality.

-Overall, I'm quite pleased and glad I went for it.
+In short, I'm quite satisfied and glad I went for it.

-RD Rainham - July 19, 2018. - It has been a fantastic change for us to have the peace and quiet of the electric motor on the River Thames during the summer.
-The performance has been quite good, we can get the boat (a Drascombe Lugger) up to about hull speed but at 4mph or so (the max speed on the river is 4-5mph) we are comfortably getting between 4 and 5 hours of power.
-We usually only do between 3 and 4 and that probably includes a lunch or sundown drink before anchoring/bank tying or a dip in the swim so we haven't really tested the motor to 'Max'.
+- It's been a fantastic change for us to have the peace and quiet of the electric motor on the River Thames during the summer.
+The performance has been quite good; we can get the boat (a Drascombe Lugger) up to about hull speed, but at 4 mph or so (the river's maximum speed is 4-5 mph), we comfortably get between 4 and 5 hours of power.
+We usually only go for 3 or 4 trips, and that probably includes a lunch or sundowner before anchoring/tying up the bank or a swim, so we haven't really tested the motor at its maximum capacity.

-Apart from the quietness, the simplicity of the engine in terms of starting, restarting and changing gear has given Erica a lot more confidence to go out on her own with the boat (she never quite got the hang of the petrol outboard).
-The other real advantage is that once we have removed the battery, the engine is so light that we always take it off the transom and store it underneath - there have been many cases of outboards being stolen.
-I hope all goes well, the engine has attracted a lot of interest from other River users, who all can't believe how quiet it is.
+Aside from the quietness, the engine's simplicity in terms of starting, restarting, and shifting has given Erica much more confidence to go out on her own with the boat (she never quite mastered the petrol outboard).
+The other real advantage is that once we've removed the battery, the engine is so light that we always take it off the transom and store it underneath—there are many cases of outboard motor theft.
+I hope all goes well; the engine has generated a lot of interest from other River owners, who can't believe how quiet it is.
 Ian Bron

 Share